 Plenary speakers will attend the afternoon seminars and you will be encouraged to invite a speaker to attend your seminar group if his or her work has particular bearing on yours.
 In general, we would like to have as much interaction between speakers and participants as possible.
 If you are interested in discussing a course you have taught or plan to teach, please bring copies of your syllabus.

-HOUSING: Housing will be in Byrne II, Thomas, and Goldstein dormitories.
-Laundry facilities are located in the dormitory cluster.
+HOUSING: Laundry facilities are located in the LOCATION TBD dormitory cluster.
 Pillows, sheets, and a towel are provided.
 There are kitchens located on each floor, but they may not contain pots and pans.
 If you would like to cook, we suggest that you bring your own cooking and eating utensils.
 Each kitchen does have a refrigerator, which you may use.
-You will be expected to check out of your room by 11 AM on Sunday, June 24.
-If you have any other questions about logistics, please contact Alex at firstname.lastname@example.org.
+You will be expected to check out of your room by 11 AM on Sunday, June 25.
+If you have any other questions about logistics, please contact Alex at email@example.com.

 COMPUTING/LIBRARY/COPYING FACILITIES: Printers, scanners, and copying facilities are located in Hanover.
 If you need to print something, we suggest going to Gnomon Copy at 36 Main St. in Hanover.
 There is a Copy Center located on the second floor of the Thayer Dining Hall, and several other photocopy and printing services in downtown Hanover, including Gnomon Copy at 36 Main Street.
 The campus as a whole is on a wireless network, so you may connect to the Internet with your laptop in any Dartmouth building using the "Dartmouth Public" wireless network.